Duration: 5 Days

 Night 1 is spent near the mountain’s snow-capped peak.
 Day 2 is the most difficult day of hiking but the views rewarded at the top are worth it.

 It’s all downhill after the 4600m pass to a warmer, more humid climate on the far side of the mountain.
 45-minute train from the Hydro-Electric damn to Aguas Calientes to spend Night 4 in a hotel.
 Day 5 take the bus up to Machu Picchu with your guide for a private tour before exploring the park on your own.

 5 AM Cusco hotel pickup and arrive in Mollepata, the starting point of the hike at 9 AM.
 Hike for about 4 hours through beautiful flora and fauna before arriving at the first stop, Silcakancha.
 Rest and enjoy lunch with a great view of the landscapes.
 After lunch hike for 3 hours while learning of the area with your guide.
 This night camp at Soraypampa where the chef will prepare an excellent meal of local, typical dishes.

 After waking early and a solid breakfast of food that kept the Incas strong hike from 3400m to 4650m through the mountain pass to camp at Colpa Bamba.
 Oxygen will be available in case of emergencies.

 After breakfast take rural transport (truck) to reach the village of Santa Teresa.
 From here it is a one-hour hike on the Urubamba River to the hydro-electric damn.
 Have lunch, relax and wait for the train to arrive to take you to Aguas Calientes.
-After the 30-minute train ride arrive in Aguas Calientes and check in to your hotel or hostel.
+After the 30-minute train, ride arrives in Aguas Calientes and checks in to your hotel or hostel.

 2019 ILE Tours Luxury Peru Travel